Peachorchids/peachorchids.github.io/about.md

 I grew up loving computer technology so much that i want to build a carreer on it.
 I developed the interest from watching movies about tech gurus and anything technology when I was very young.
 I love anything software, cyber security, artificial intelligence etc.

-I like brainstorming ideas and finding solutions somehow i got that skills from my teenage years because I am the first daughter in my family and I took up responsibility of providing and assisting my parents with my younger ones very much earlier in life.
+I like brainstorming ideas and finding solutions.
+Somehow I got that skills from my teenage years because I am the first daughter in my family and I took up responsibility of providing and assisting my parents with my younger ones very much earlier in life.

 Most of the IT courses I tried to enroll on costs an arm and a leg so i was not buoyant enough to go for it.
 I wanted to start somewhere that can help me learn while still making a living, that was how i started learning how to create websites with WordPress.
 I did more of self learning online, using youtube videos and research materials i gotnoff the internet.
 That was how i was able to started my own business.
 I source for product, import, create sales pages and promote on social medias.